 Note: Applicants should remember to update the Health Professions Advising and Applications Office with any changes to their email address throughout the process.
 We use the Surgical Technology application form email address, the school email, or the email attached to the Navigate platform until we receive notification directly from the applicant to change it in their application file.
 We do not receive notification about email address changes from the college SIS student account information.
 All future contact from the advisors office regarding the application, will be sent via email to the last email address given to us directly from the applicant.
 (Again, sometimes, for status letters for fall, we may use the email attached to Navigate.
 Please be sure and turn on your notifications in Navigate.)

 Details about other steps taken after the deadline are discussed.

 The pre-advisor will be in contact by letter, once an applicant has supplied all their transcripts.
 The pre-advisor does not have any input in the final admission decisions for a program, so face-to-face contact with the advisor is not a requirement.

-By applying early to VWCC and submitting your high school/GED records and all college transcripts, Pam Woody and the other Health Professions Advisors will be able to provide answers to many of your questions and help guide you in making decisions for this restricted program.
-She will notify you of any prerequisite requirements you have not met and provide advising on how to meet those requirements, as well as selecting courses that can be utilized to increase your cumulative GPA by the end of the Fall semester for fall 23 consideration.
+By applying early to VWCC and submitting your official high school/GED records and all official college transcripts from all colleges attempted, Pam Woody and the other Health Professions Advisors will be able to provide answers to many of your questions and help guide you in making decisions for this restricted program.
+They will notify you of any prerequisite requirements you have not met and provide advising on how to meet those requirements, as well as selecting courses that can be utilized to increase your cumulative GPA by the end of the Fall semester for fall 24 consideration.
 Current enrollment in missing prerequisites is not required to apply early, but all prerequisites must be completed with a “C” or better by the summer semester prior to the first fall semester of the program.